(as amended by Gazette 43168 of 26 March 2020 and Gazette 43199 of 2 April 2020, Gazette 43232 of 16 April and Gazette 43240 of 20 April 2020)

 (ii) Chemicals, packaging and ancillary products used in the production of any of the above.

-4. Fuel, including coal and gas
+4. Fuel, including coal, wood and gas.

-5. Basic goods, including airtime and electricity.
+5. Basic goods, including airtime, electricity and the withdrawal of cash.

 Categories of essential services shall be confined to the following services: